Laurie Cunningham

-Laurence Paul Cunningham (8 March 1956 – 15 July 1989) was an English professional footballer.
-A left winger, he notably played in England, France and Spain, where he became the first ever British player to sign for Real Madrid.
+Laurence Paul Cunningham (8 March 1956 – 15 July 1989) was an English professional footballer who played as a winger.
+He notably played in England, France, and Spain, where he became the first-ever English player to sign for Real Madrid.

-Cunningham had signed a schoolboy contract with Arsenal in 1970, but was released in 1972 as his style of play was deemed incompatible with the Gunners’ “give and go” tactics.

-In 1974 he was picked up by second tier side Orient where he remained for 3 years.
+Cunningham had signed a schoolboy contract with Arsenal in 1970, but was released in 1972 as his style of play was deemed incompatible with the Gunners' "give and go" tactics.
+In 1974, he was picked up by second-tier side Leyton Orient where he remained for three years.
 But it was following his move to West Bromwich Albion in 1977 that his career really took off.
 There he played alongside Cyrille Regis and Brendon Batson under coach Ron Atkinson, becoming only the second trio of black players to be fielded in the top flight of English football.
-They became known as 'the Three Degrees' - a term coined by Atkinson in reference to the American soul group of the same name.
+They became known as the Three Degrees – a term coined by Atkinson in reference to the American soul group of the same name.
 His form at the Hawthorns later earned a move to Real Madrid, where he remained for five years, winning La Liga once and the Copa del Rey twice.
-After a spell in France with Marseille, he returned to England with Leicester City in 1985, followed by a return to Spain with Rayo Vallecano.
+After a spell in France with Marseille, he returned to England with Leicester City in 1985, followed by another spell in Spain with Rayo Vallecano, and helped them secure La Liga promotion with his winning goal in the 86/87 season.
 Cunningham signed with Wimbledon in 1988, where, as a member of the "Crazy Gang", he won the FA Cup in 1988 for the final trophy of his career.

 Cunningham received his first international call-up to the England U21 side in 1977 while playing for West Bromwich Albion, becoming the first black footballer to represent an England international team organised by the Football Association.
-He later earned 6 caps for the full national team between 1979 and 1980, becoming one of the first ever black England internationals.
+He later earned six caps for the full national team between 1979 and 1980, becoming one of the first-ever black England internationals.

-While playing for Rayo Vallecano, Cunningham was killed in a car crash in Madrid on the morning of 15 July 1989, at the age of 33.
+While playing for Rayo Vallecano, Cunningham died in a brutal car accident in Madrid on the morning of 15 July 1989, at the age of 33.

-Life and career
+Early life

 Born in Archway, London, he was the son of a former Jamaican race-horse jockey.
+Cunningham started in schoolboy football and was turned down by Arsenal before joining Leyton Orient in 1974.

+Club career

+West Bromwich Albion

-Cunningham started in schoolboy football and was turned down by Arsenal before joining Orient in 1974.
-He joined West Bromwich Albion in 1977, where, under manager Johnny Giles, he teamed up with another black player, Cyrille Regis, and the following year (under Ron Atkinson) with Brendon Batson.
-This was the second time an English top-flight team simultaneously fielded three black players (the first being Clyde Best, Clive Charles and Ade Coker for West Ham United against Tottenham Hotspur in April 1972) and Atkinson collectively referred to Cunningham, Batson and Regis as "The Three Degrees" after the U.S. soul singing trio.
+He joined West Bromwich Albion in 1977, where, under manager Johnny Giles, he teamed up with another black player, Cyrille Regis, and the following year under Ron Atkinson, with Brendon Batson.
+This was the second time an English top-flight team simultaneously fielded three black players (the first being Clyde Best, Clive Charles and Ade Coker for West Ham United against Tottenham Hotspur in April 1972) and Atkinson collectively referred to Cunningham, Batson and Regis as the Three Degrees after the U.S. soul singing trio.